 Students choose different T Level specialisms, and develop the key skills required in industry.
 T Levels offer a mixture of classroom learning and ‘on the job experience’ through an Industry Placement (IP).

-You can find out more regarding T-Levels by visiting tlevelinfo.org.uk, here or by watching the video to the right.
+You can find out more regarding T-Levels by following this link (www.tlevelinfo.org.uk) or by watching the video to the right.

 As you know, a T-Level is a L3 qualification, which is the size of 3 A-Levels.
 It combines the best of classroom learning with real life industry experience and provides the perfect platform for progression to university or Higher Apprenticeships.